 The Dissertation Committee is chaired (or co-chaired) by a full-time EDRE faculty member and normally includes a minimum of two additional EDRE faculty members who have appropriate expertise.
 The fourth member of the committee can be a faculty member from another program or an administrator who has appropriate expertise and who has been approved by the Graduate School.

-The Prospectus Examination, which normally occurs one to two semesters after the Preliminary Examination has been passed, provides the student with the opportunity to present a formal dissertation proposal to the Dissertation Committee.
+The Prospectus Examination, which occurs no fewer than three months after the Preliminary Examination has been passed, provides the student with an opportunity to present a formal dissertation proposal to the Dissertation Committee.
+The dissertation proposal normally consists of a draft of the first three chapters of a traditional dissertation, a reference list, and appendices.
 The student develops the dissertation proposal under the guidance of the Chair of the Dissertation Committee, and the document must be distributed to committee members at least two weeks prior to the Prospectus Examination.
 At the beginning of the Prospectus Examination, the student provides a brief oral presentation of the proposed dissertation research.
 Following the prospectus examination, each committee member completes a prospectus exam rubric to assess the student's performance.

 As noted in the Final Examination section below, the dissertation is required to include an explicit methodological component as it relates to the findings, the implications of the findings, and/or the implications of the process of conducting the research.
 Dissertations can vary considerably, however, in the extent to which they focus on research methodology.
 More specifically, dissertations can range from those that are theoretical in natural and focus on one or more methodological issues to those that are empirical in nature and focus on a research problem in a specific content area.
 For an empirical dissertation, however, the findings and/or the process of conducting the research are required to have methodological implications that are discussed explicitly in the dissertation document.